Literary-Insights/blog/src/content/blog/Buy Back Your Time_ Get Unstuck, Reclaim Y - Dan Martell.txt-1.md

 ---

- Here is a summary of the key points from the book's introduction:

 - Dan Martell had a troubled childhood, getting into legal trouble for stealing cars, running from the police, etc. He ended up in jail at age 17.